Questionnaire construction: Pretesting

+A multiple-method approach helps to triangulate results.
+For example, cognitive interviews, usability testing, behavior coding, and/or vignettes can be combined for pretesting.

 Questionnaire construction issues

 Before constructing a questionnaire survey, it is advisable to consider how the results of the research will be used.
 If the results won't influence the decision-making process, budgets won't allow implementing the findings, or the cost of research outweighs its usefulness, then there is little purpose in conducting the research.

 The research objective(s) and frame-of-reference should be defined beforehand, including the questionnaire's context of time, budget, manpower, intrusion and privacy.
 The types of questions (e.g.: closed, multiple-choice, open) should fit the data analysis techniques available and the goals of the survey.

 The manner (random or not) and location (sampling frame) for selecting respondents will determine whether the findings will be representative of the larger population.

 The level of measurement – known as the scale, index, or typology – will determine what can be concluded from the data.
 A yes/no question will only reveal how many of the sample group answered yes or no, lacking the resolution to determine an average response.
 The nature of the expected responses should be defined and retained for interpretation.

 A common method is to "research backwards" in building a questionnaire by first determining the information sought (i.e., Brand A is more/less preferred by x% of the sample vs. Brand B, and y% vs. Brand C), then being certain to ask all the needed questions to obtain the metrics for the report.
 Unneeded questions should be avoided, as they are an expense to the researcher and an unwelcome imposition on the respondents.
 All questions should contribute to the objective(s) of the research.

 Topics should fit the respondents' frame of reference, as their background may affect their interpretation of the questions.
 Respondents should have enough information or expertise to answer the questions truthfully.
 Writing style should be conversational, yet concise and accurate and appropriate to the target audience and subject matter.
 The wording should be kept simple, without technical or specialized vocabulary.
 Ambiguous words, equivocal sentence structures and negatives may cause misunderstanding, possibly invalidating questionnaire results.
 Double negatives should be reworded as positives.